VerZsuT/emr-bridge/README.md

 provideFromMain(true /* context isolation */)
 ```

-**IMPORTANT**: To use experimental non-static decorators, it is required to wrap the creation of a class instance in the `providePublic` function
+> To use experimental non-static decorators, it is required to wrap the creation of a class instance in the `providePublic` function

 ```js
 // Main process